JushaDann/sadl_parsing/README.md

 ## Getting started

 You will need a way to scan the license itself.
-This package simply decrypts and parses
+This package simply decrypts and parses the raw binary data.

 ## Usage
  Firstly, create a Uint8List from the raw data you got from scanning the PDF417 barcode.